mrgrotts/portal/README.md

 2. Open a second terminal window, `cd server` --> `npm install` --> LEAVE OPEN
 3. In the root of the `server` directory, create a file `.env` as follows, replacing values with your own:

-`APP_NAME=YOUR_APP_NAME` \n
+`APP_NAME=YOUR_APP_NAME`

 `DATABASE_URI=YOUR_MONGO_DB_URI`

 `JWT_KEY=YOUR_RANDOM_JWT_STRING`

 `QUICKBOOKS_KEY=YOUR_QUICKBOOKS_KEY`

 `QUICKBOOKS_SECRET=YOUR_QUICKBOOKS_SECRET`

-3. If you plan to use Google Cloud Storage, you must download your `client_secret.json` and include it in the root of the `server` directory
+4. If you plan to use Google Cloud Storage, you must download your `client_secret.json` and include it in the root of the `server` directory
-4. If you plan to use Google Cloud Service Accounts, you must download your service account's Private Key as a .json file and include it in the root of the `server` directory
+5. If you plan to use Google Cloud Service Accounts, you must download your service account's Private Key as a .json file and include it in the root of the `server` directory
-5. `npm run start` --> backend runs on localhost:8080
+6. `npm run start` --> backend runs on localhost:8080
-6. Open a third terminal window, `cd client` --> npm install --> LEAVE OPEN
+7. Open a third terminal window, `cd client` --> npm install --> LEAVE OPEN
-7. In the root of the `client` directory, create a file `.env` as follows, replacing values with your own:
+8. In the root of the `client` directory, create a file `.env` as follows, replacing values with your own:

 `REACT_APP_GOOGLE_MAPS_API_KEY=[YOUR GOOGLE MAPS API KEY]`

-8. `npm run start` --> React Dev Server runs on localhost:3000
+9. `npm run start` --> React Dev Server runs on localhost:3000